What to do if you think your account has been compromised

 If you can't log in, please contact our support team and explain the situation.
 They will need to verify your identity as the true account holder before they can restore your access.

-- Once you have access to your account, we highly recommend using 2-factor authentication to make it a lot harder for criminals to steal your account.
+- Once you have access to your account, we highly recommend enabling two-step verification to make it a lot harder for criminals to steal your account.